LBNL-UCB-STI/beam/docs/developers.rst

 It is possible to start PILATES simulation on AWS instance from gradle task  ::

-  gradle deployPilates <parameters>
+  gradle deployPilates [-PpropsFile=<path to file with parameters>]

-This command will start PILATES simulation on ec2 instance with given parameters:
+This command will start PILATES simulation on ec2 instance with specified parameters.

-* **propsFile**: to specify file with parameters, default is `gradle.deployPILATES.properties`
+* **propsFile**: to specify file with parameters, by default is **gradle.deployPILATES.properties**

+Parameters described below will be looked in order:
+ #. from file specified in `propsFile` parameter (by default `gradle.deployPILATES.properties`)
+ #. parameters specified in command line
+ #. from file `gradle.properties`

+If none of sources contains parameter, then parameter will be omitted.
+This will ends with output message: "`parameters wasn't specified: <parameters list>`"

 * **runName**: to specify instance name.
 * **startYear**: to specify start year of simulation.
 * **countOfYears**: to specify count of years.